facebook/react/packages/react-html/README.md

 }
 ```

-Note that this is an async function that need to be awaited - unlike the legacy `renderToString` in `react-dom`.
+Note that this is an async function that needs to be awaited - unlike the legacy `renderToString` in `react-dom`.

 ## API